FollowTheProcess/FollowTheProcess/README.md

 I'm Tom, I used to be a materials engineer but I taught myself to code and now I make money writing magic computer words instead! :computer:

-My day to day involves Python, SQL, Django, DRF, APIs, Data Analysis and Machine Learning.
+My day to day involves a lot of Python and AWS.

 I do a lot of Go in my side projects and I'm in a perpetual state of trying to learn new stuff!